 Thursday evening, shortly before five.
 After the crossing from Mallorca, I radio Ciutadella’s marinas.
-I am met with sheer horror.
-At 11.99 metres, my ship is too long for our port, says Ports IB.
-You have to show a Coronatest, says Club Nautico, we haven’t received a tourist ship for weeks.
+Sheer horror on the other end.
+At 11.99 metres, my ship is too long for your port, says Ports IB.
+I have to show a Coronatest, says Club Nautico, they haven’t received a tourist ship for weeks.
 Finally, because it’s probably closing time at five o’clock, they send me to anchor in Cala Degollador, a narrow bay next to the harbour.

 There, the wind freshens the next morning and shifts crosswise.
 Reykja approaches the side rocks close enough to touch.
-Panically I haul in the stern and bow anchors, escape the trap, drift in increasingly choppy seas and make one last desperate attempt over the radio.
-And surprise, surprise: this time Ports IB speaks good English.
-At first the official scolds me that Corona times are not ment to be the time for tourism.
-When I suggest I could sail back to Mallorca, he lets me land.
+In a panic, I somehow pull the bulky stern anchor loose with brute force, escape from the trap, drift in increasingly choppy seas and make one last desperate attempt over the radio.
+Lo and behold: this time Ports IB speaks good English.
+At first, the official reprimands me: Corona times are not the time for tourism.
+When I suggest that I could sail back to Mallorca, his local pride is obviously taken – at least he lets me land.
 There’s no more talk of a PCR test, I’ve been on the neighbouring island for months, and Reykja’s length is suddenly fully suitable for the marina.

-A clear feeling: this is the right place for me.
-It sets in after a few steps in the harbour of Ciutadella and will not leave me again for the following weeks.
-If Mallorca was a huge, pulsating urban centre for long stretches, Menorca is the full province.
+The redeeming feeling: This is the right place for me.
+It comes after a few steps in the harbour of Ciutadella and will not leave me again for the following weeks.
+While Mallorca was a single pulsating urban centre for large parts, Menorca is a full province.
 Stylish province in Ciutadella: palaces, a Gothic cathedral, two huge squares, old houses, narrow streets.
-Then, outside the city, lush green, hilly and very stony.
+Outside the city, it becomes lush green, hilly and very stony.
 Mortarless walls criss-cross endless pastures with cows.
 A piece of England in the middle of Spain.

-For me, Menorca is the island of stones, limestones to be precise.
+Stones wherever the eye looks, limestones to be precise.
 Only two capes, which I later round, are spectacularly made of red slate.
-The Roman army already employed local Menorcans who could sling stones so effectively.
+Already the Roman army, my pilot-guide knows, hired local Menorcans who could sling stones so effectively.
 And their ancestors built an entire culture out of stones.
-For them, the hour of my mountain folding bike has come: around seventy sites of the Talyot megalithic culture on Menorca are known.
-A journey of discovery begins.
+Now it’s time for my folding mountain bike: around seventy sites of the Talyot megalithic culture are known on Menorca.
+A voyage of discovery begins.